Welcome to Depot!

 cloud-agent process periodically reports the current status to the Depot API and asks for any pending infrastructure changes

 machine-agent process running inside the VM registers itself with the Depot API and receives the instruction to launch BuildKit with specific mTLS certificates provisioned for the build

 machine-agent reports that BuildKit is running, the Depot API returns a successful response to the Depot CLI, along with new mTLS certificates to secure and authenticate the build connection

 The same architecture is used for self-hosted builders, the only difference being where the

 We built Depot based on our experience with Docker as both application and platform engineers, primarily as the tool we wanted to use ourselves — a fast container builder service that supported all

-Dockerfile features without any configuration or maintenance.
+Dockerfile features without additional configuration or maintenance.

-Depot works best in one of the following scenarios:
+Depot works best in the following scenarios:

 docker build with